HD Live Streaming: How to Broadcast Video in High Definition

 Factors like shared connections and streaming from a wireless network also harm your overall upload speed.
 If you are streaming at more than half of your internet connection speed, do not try to watch your own feed at the same time.
 If you do, it will quickly exceed your internet capabilities.

 The FCC provides a broadband speed guide for average US households.
+The upload requirements for streaming videos of different qualities are as follows:

 Multi-Bitrate Streaming: How it Enhances Video Quality